petrcernyy/buildroot_rpi4_rt/README.md

-# Raspberry Pi custom build
+# Raspberry Pi - RT, Wi-Fi, Qt6 build
 This guide describes the steps to build custom linux build using [Buildroot](https://buildroot.org/)  for Raspberry Pi 4.
 The build focuses mainly on enabling Preempt-RT patch to run Linux in real-time, then Wi-Fi is enabled and using Qt6 to creating custom Qt applications.

 ## 1. Download buildroot